MohammadAli-Balaj/DCGAN/README.md

-# DCGAN
+# SRGAN
-The goal is to create new faces of anime characters using a Deep Convolutional Generative Adversarial Network (DCGAN).
+## The goal is to generate new faces based on different datasets using a Deep Convolutional Generative Adversarial Network (DCGAN) for educational purposes.
+### Author: Amna Shahbaz